• Skip to primary navigation

 • If you prefer brown butter, follow these directions for how to brown butter.
 Allow to cool until just warm.

 • In a large bowl, combine all the topping ingredients except the butter.
-Add melted butter combine, clumping it in your palm to form large crumbles.
+Add melted butter and combine, clumping it in your palm to form large crumbles.
 Place topping in freezer.

 1 cup rolled oats, 1 cup brown sugar, 1 cup all-purpose flour, ¾ teaspoon baking powder, 1 teaspoon cinnamon, ⅛ teaspoon kosher salt, 1 stick butter